Rabindra Jha: Career

-Jha is the actor of the Nepali movie Jatra.
-He plays a role of Munna'.'
+Jha acted in the Nepali movie Jatra.
+He played the role of Munna.

 He has debuted with "12 Nepali Ek Chihan".
 He has been involved in movie Sunkesari, Kohalpur Express, Jatrai Jatra, Sherbahadur, Dui Rupaiya.

 Rabindra Jha has also acted in a comedy Nepali horror movie Sunkesari in 2018.
 He was working in Radio Drama Sangor and Hilkor as script writer and later executed as director, which he left in 2017.
 He is currently working in Nepal Film Industry.
 He had also acted in other famous Maithali films like Pritam, Kanya Putra.